Charges: Battery on a Person 65 Years or Older

-Facts: Our client was in prison on other charges when his cellmate lit him on fire.
-Upon his release, our client allegedly located this cellmate to seek revenge.
-Our client allegedly drove by his house on four separate occasions and shot at him every time.
-There were many witnesses, including our client’s ex-girlfriend, who were allegedly in the vehicle.
-As a result of his actions and his criminal record, our client was facing a minimum mandatory sentence of life in prison as to four counts of attempted first-degree murder with a firearm, 15 years minimum mandatory as to three other counts, and three years minimum mandatory as to another three other counts.
+Facts: The client of The Rudman Law Group was in prison on other charges when his cellmate lit him on fire.
+Upon his release, their client allegedly located this cellmate to seek revenge.
+Their client allegedly drove by his house on four separate occasions and shot at him every time.
+There were many witnesses, including the client’s ex-girlfriend, who were allegedly in the vehicle.
+As a result of his actions and his criminal record, the client was facing a minimum mandatory sentence of life in prison as to four counts of attempted first-degree murder with a firearm, 15 years minimum mandatory as to three other counts, and three years minimum mandatory as to another three other counts.

-Results: We visited our client in jail where he was being held without bond.
-We began our investigation and realized there were more than 50 witnesses listed by the state.
-We intended to depose all of them and hire a private investigator to look into the alleged victim.
-However, our client was unable to afford such an intense pretrial investigation.
-Therefore, we requested the court find him indigent for costs that then allowed the government to pay for the depositions and investigation.
-Our order was granted and we set multiple depositions.
+Results: The firm visited their client in jail where he was being held without bond.
+They began the investigation and realized there were more than 50 witnesses listed by the state.
+They intended to depose all of them and hire a private investigator to look into the alleged victim.
+However, their client was unable to afford such an intense pretrial investigation.
+Therefore, the firm requested the court find him indigent for costs that then allowed the government to pay for the depositions and investigation.
+Their order was granted and they set multiple depositions.

-The state’s first offer was 20 years, which our client immediately rejected.
-We were able to present credible witnesses to help our client’s case.
-As a result, the state dropped the offer to 10 years, knowing that our client faced mandatory life in prison on four different counts were he to be convicted after trial.
-Although we considered this a fair offer, our client still declined it.
-He told us he could only take five.
-We kept fighting and finally negotiated with the state to offer five years, even though our client would have been sentenced to life if the jury found him guilty on just one of the four counts of attempted murder.
-We tirelessly pursued the result our client wanted.
+The state’s first offer was 20 years, which their client immediately rejected.
+They were able to present credible witnesses to help their client’s case.
+As a result, the state dropped the offer to 10 years, knowing that their client faced mandatory life in prison on four different counts were he to be convicted after trial.
+Although they considered this a fair offer, the client still declined it.
+He told them he could only take five.
+The Rudman Law Group kept fighting and finally negotiated with the state to offer five years, even though their client would have been sentenced to life if the jury found him guilty on just one of the four counts of attempted murder.
+They tirelessly pursued the result their client wanted.